rstrauss127/ny_lotto_scraper/NOTES.md

 7. Discover objects.
 8. Program

-A command line interface for Past winning numbers for draw games from the NY LOTTO
+A command line interface for latest winning numbers for draw games from the NY LOTTO

 user types - ny-lotto
 CLI